leuk7/openIMSCoreAndServices/README.md

 - The standalone architecture (all IMS servers installed on one server)
 - The distributed achitecture (a server for one IMS server)

-**Note:** The distributed architecutre require more power, so be sure that you have enough.
+**Note:** The distributed architecutre require more power, so be sure that you have enough!

 ### Standalone installation
 [Installation of IMS network core.pdf](https://github.com/leuk7/openIMSCore/files/6347771/Installation.of.IMS.network.core.pdf)